 YLTA is a taught-course designed to support York-based Graduate Teaching Assistants (GTAs) reflect on and develop your practice.
 It is also intended to help you plan for future employment.
 For this reason, YLTA challenges participants to look beyond the constraints of your current role as a GTA in order to understand the full range of responsibilities and expectations for academics who teach and support student learning across the UK Higher Education sector.

-Attendance requirements include workshops, peer-supported events and activities, and supervisory support by an experienced academic.
+The course integrates online self-study materials with campus based workshops, peer-support systems, and supervisory support by an experienced academic.
 The course integrates reflection on your own experience of teaching as a GTA with relevant principles, policies, and pedagogical research.
 The aim is to equip you to autonomously address teaching issues and enhancements relevant to your role proactively and constructively.
 Central to this objective is an emphasis on developing an inter-disciplinary, collaborative, and scholarly approach to teaching.

 YLTA is designed to support continuous learning across the nine months through your ongoing development of a summatively assessed Portfolio grounded in your teaching practice as a GTA.
 As a 20-credit module, your commitments to the course will equate to approximately 200 hours of work additional to your PhD.